Gogsii/Gogsii/README.md

 - 👋 Hi, I’m Goran (friends call me Gogsi).
 - 🌱 I’m a Digital Marketer & Programming enthusiast.
 -  👨🏻‍💻 I’m currently building a website with NextJS and headless WP.
-- 💞️ Interest include, but not limited to Real Estate, FinTech, eCommerce, Learning and Soccer.
+- 💞️ Interest include, but not limited to Real Estate, Investing, eCommerce, Learning and Soccer.

 <!---
 Gogsii/Gogsii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.